Buying Genuine Infrared Heating

 Do infrared panels work in draughty buildings?

-They often feel better than convection in draughty spaces because they don’t rely on warming all the air first.
+They often feel better than convection in draughty spaces because they do not rely on warming all the air first.
 That said, draught-proofing and insulation will still reduce running costs and improve results.

 How do I choose the right wattage for a room?

-A common starting point is watts per m² (higher for poor insulation or high ceilings).
-But the best approach is sizing based on insulation level, ceiling height, window area, and how the room is used.
+A common starting point is watts per m², with higher figures for poor insulation or high ceilings.
+But the best approach is sizing based on insulation level, ceiling height, window area and how the room is used.

 Is one large panel better than two smaller ones?